tishana/daily-demos/README.md

 # Etc, etc. Make a site.
 ```

-3. When it's ready, hook your demo project up to the overall demo project site by: a) exposing your demo through the top-level index via proxying and b) making it run as part of the top-level `npm run dev` and `npm run start` scripts.
+3. When it's ready, hook your demo project up to the overall demo project site by: a) exposing your demo through the root-level index via proxying and b) making it run as part of the root-level npm scripts (`npm run dev`, `npm run start`, `npm install`, etc.).

 `index.js`: